kazuar/kazuar.github.io/_posts/2015-8-2-light-detection-opencv.md

 ---
 layout: post
-title: How to detect if the oven is on with OpenCV and Python
+title: "Did I leave the over on?" with OpenCV and Python
 comments: true
 ---